alx-tools/Jobs/applications/malik_lanlokun.md

 # Education

-<p>September  2016 - March  2021</p>
+September  2016 - March  2021

-<p>University Of The Gambia, KMC - BSc Computer Science</p>
+University Of The Gambia, KMC - BSc Computer Science

-<p>Glory Baptist Senior Secondary School, Bakau - (Primary , Junior and High School)</p>
+Glory Baptist Senior Secondary School, Bakau - (Primary , Junior and High School)

 # Projects
 <ol>
-    1. University of The Gambia Library Management System
-    2. Social Protection Systen for the Government of Niue
+ University of The Gambia Library Management System Social Protection Systen for the Government of Niue

 </ol>